Indonesian Sea and Coast Guard Unit: Organisation structure

 The KPLP Directorate is an Echelon II Unit under the Directorate General of Sea Transportation, Indonesian Ministry of Transportation.
+Therefore, they report directly to the Minister of Transportation of the Republic of Indonesia.

 KPLP is also coordinate with other unit within Directorate General of Sea Transportation such as Technical Execution Unit (Unit Pelaksana Teknis/ UPT) Marine and Coastal Protection Base (Pangkalan Penjagaan Laut dan Pantai/ PPLP) spread in Indonesia.

-KPLP Organization is governed directly through the Law Number 17 Year 2008 on the Sailing of Chapter XVII Articles 276- 281.
+The KPLP is governed directly through the Law Number 17 Year 2008 on the Sailing of Chapter XVII Articles 276- 281.